Lkrm/smart-merger/README.md

 This is a package consist of helpers for merging js objects.
 Also, you can import redux helpers for merging data in reducers.
+Link to the source code <a href="https://github.com/Lkrm/smart-merger"> https://github.com/Lkrm/smart-merger </a>

 # Base functionality: